waldsterbenn/ai-investment-frontend/README.md

 Install **"Vue - Official"** VSCode extention.
 From the Extentions menu (`Ctrl+Shift+X`)

 This this (i think) integrates VSCode with vue app running in browser for seamless debugging.
+But also enable VSCode to handle Vue + Typecript.

 ## Check out the Vue docs